 Eurofound’s European Restructuring Monitor database reveals the impact of the energy crisis on employment in the EU.
 Following Russia’s invasion of Ukraine in February 2022, energy prices have hit record highs.
 The European Commission imposed sanctions and limitations on the import of oil and gas from Russia, which has reacted by reneging on supply commitments to many Member States.
 Compared to other countries, market disruption has been especially acute in the EU, given the bloc’s overdependence on Russian energy supply.

-This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the live performance sector.
+This study provides information allowing for an assessment of the representativeness of the actors involved in the European sectoral social dialogue committee for the electricity sector.
 Their relative representativeness legitimises their right to be consulted, their role and effective participation in the European sectoral social dialogue and their capacity to negotiate agreements.
-The aim of Eurofound’s studies on representativeness is to identify the relevant national and European social partner organisations in the EU Member States.

 Eurofound's representativeness studies are designed to allow the European Commission to identify the ‘management and labour’ whom it must consult under article 154 of the Treaty on the Functioning of the European Union (TFEU).
 This series consists of studies of the representativeness of employer and worker organisations in various sectors.

 This series reports on developments in minimum wage rates across the EU, including how they are set and how they have developed over time in nominal and real terms.
 The series explores where there are statutory minimum wages or collectively agreed minimum wages in the Member States, as well as minimum wage coverage rates by gender.